MrJohnWeez/VR-Excavator-Simulator/readme.md

 ## Project Sought

-- A windows application within Unity that is a VR simulation game or a teaching game
+- A Windows application within Unity that is a VR simulation game or a teaching game
 - Physics or kinematics-based movement
 - Publish a free product on steam